lassade/toctoc/README.md

 configurability you can handwrite arbitrarily complicated implementations of its traits.

-Miniserde provides just one attribute which is `rename`, and severely restricts the kinds of on-the-fly manipulation that are possible in custom impls.
+knocknoc provides just one attribute which is `rename`, and severely restricts the kinds of on-the-fly manipulation that are possible in custom impls.
 If you need any of this, use Serde -- it's a great library.